tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/controller.md

     }
 ```

 Things are broken!
-We don't have any of the three dependencies expressed here: `SharedInformerFactory`, `Reconciler`, and `SharedIndexInformer<V1Foo>`.
+We don't have any of the three dependencies expressed here: `SharedInformerFactory`, `SharedIndexInformer<V1Foo>`, and `Reconciler`.